HMRC SDLT: Stamp Duty Land Tax Relief for House-Builders Acquiring Property from Individuals

 By fulfilling these steps and ensuring that all conditions are met, individuals can successfully claim relief from Stamp Duty Land Tax when selling a previous home to a house-building company while purchasing a new dwelling.

 Useful article?
-You may find it helpful to read the original guidance here: HMRC SDLT: SDLTM21020 – Reliefs: Certain acquisitions of residential property
+You may find it helpful to read the original guidance here: HMRC SDLT: Stamp Duty Land Tax Relief for House-Builders Acquiring Property from Individuals

 Search Land Tax Advice with Google Site Search